-Keep it Merry and Bright: How to Store Your Christmas Decorations
+Keep it Merry and Bright: A Guide to Storing Your Christmas Decorations

 Picture the scene: it’s December, 2023.
 You can’t wait to put up your tree.
 The eggnog is ready, the music is cued up, and you’ve been to your storage unit to get all your boxes of décor.
 You’re ready to be festive in short order.